ypan23-1876660/DAM/README.md

 2. Edit the variables in DAM_blips_package blips_shscript.sh

-3. Run the DAM_blips_package initiator script: `sbatch blips_initiator.sh`
+3. Run the blips initiator script: `sbatch blips_initiator.sh`

 4. Download the results from (2) and run ShinyR DAM

 5. Upload the results from (3) to Secretariat

-6. Edit the variables in DAM_streamline_package streamline_shscript.sh
+6. Edit the variables in streamline streamline_shscript.sh

-7. Run the DAM_streamline_package initiator script: `sbatch dam_initiator.sh`
+7. Run the streamline initiator script: `sbatch streamline_initiator.sh`

 8. Download the results for futher analysis (e.g. SAS)